mputnieks/NAUSOLARIS/README.md

 # NAUSOLARIS
-Open-sourced files and documents from a year of development of the INfiniti CubeSat prototype.
+Open-sourced files and documents from a year of developing the INfiniti CubeSat prototype.
 Includes blog posts, descriptions and documentation.